Jakhongir0103/datastory/index.md

 We dug deep into the a huge YouTube dataset, checking out loads of data from English-speaking YouTube channels.
 Our goal was to figure out what makes a tech channel successful.
 We started with some ideas about how things work, tested them out, and now we're here to share the scoop with you.
 After reading this post, you'll have some handy guidelines to kickstart your own awesome YouTube journey!
 Enjoy the post by going through the following sections:

-**Characteristics of successful Tech channels:**
-1. What is the ideal video duration for maximizing engagement?
-2. How often should you release new content to optimize channel growth?
+**Characteristics of successful Tech channels:** <br> 1.
+What is the ideal video duration for maximizing engagement? <br>2.
+How often should you release new content to optimize channel growth?
-3. What impact does the type of reviewed product have on the growth of the channels?
+<br>3.
+What impact does the type of reviewed product have on the growth of the channels?

-**Optimizing Viewership Through Video Titles:**
-1. Can the sentiment in your video title affect its view count?
+**Optimizing Viewership Through Video Titles:**<br>1.
+Can the sentiment in your video title affect its view count?

-**Making the Most out of Product Release Dates:**
-1. Do product launch events significantly impact YouTubers?
-2. What key topics should be addressed before, during, and after a product release?
+**Making the Most out of Product Release Dates:**<br>1.
+Do product launch events significantly impact YouTubers?<br>2.
+What key topics should be addressed before, during, and after a product release?

 # What is the ideal video duration for maximizing engagement?